 This post may contain affiliate links.
 Please read our disclosure policy.

-These Pecan Snowball Cookies have a soft, crumbly texture with just the right amount of pecans.
-These easy pecan snowball cookies can be made in under 10 minutes!
+This Snowball Cookies Recipe makes cookies with a perfect soft, crumbly texture and just the right amount of pecans.
+Enjoy easy snowball cookies that can be made in under 10 minutes!

-I love how they balance out the flavors and textures of a Christmas cookie platter.
-Pair them with chewy gingerbread boys, apricot kolaches, sweet almond pignoli cookies and pistachio cranberry sable cookies for a striking and delicious array of cookies!
+I love how these cookies balance out the flavors and textures of a Christmas cookie platter.
+Pair them with chewy gingerbread boys, apricot kolaches, and sweet almond pignoli cookies for a striking and delicious array of cookies.

 Snowball cookies are tender shortbread-like cookies that have chopped pecans or walnuts mixed in the dough.
 They are also called Mexican Wedding Cookies or Russian Tea Cakes.
 The cooked, cooled cookies are tossed in powdered sugar for a white exterior.